zslayton/ion-docs/_books/ion-1-1/src/reworked_modules.md

 This allows us to have multiple directive types while preserving the reader's ability to distinguish between application values and system data at the top level with a single branch,
-namely: "is it a top-level sexp annotated with `$ion`?
+namely: "is it a top-level sexp annotated with `$ion`"?

-It is also legal to group multiple operations into a single directive.
+It will also legal to group multiple operations into a single directive.
-If the first expression in the s-expression is a name, it's a single form.
+If the first expression in the s-expression is a name, it's a single operation.
 If the first expression is an s-expression, it's a sequence of operations.

 ```ion